 Falling in love with someone else is a wake-up call to push you toward making changes within your marriage.

-Many people who are married but in love with someone else decide they want to save their marriages.
+Many married people but in love with someone else decide they want to save their marriages.
 If you have been married for a long time, you understand the sparks, excitement, and intimacy sometimes fade.

-Ultimately, the initial passion and fireworks of a young relationship can’t sustain a long-term commitment.
-Marriage is more about never giving up and cultivating love and attraction through all of life’s stages.
+Ultimately, a young relationship’s initial passion and fireworks can’t sustain a long-term commitment.
+Marriage is about never giving up and cultivating love and attraction through life’s stages.

 You might have lost interest in your spouse because your focus has been on your lover.
-Fortunately, you can reconnect by making time to do romantic activities as a couple.
+Fortunately, you can reconnect by doing romantic activities as a couple.